belcurv/medium/articles/modular_js_3.md

 ###Initialization

-Before we can install and use Gulp, use NPM to initialize a new project.
+Begin by initializing a new project with NPM.
 While in our project’s root directory, issue the following terminal command:

 `npm init -y`

-You can omit the `-y` flag and NPM will ask you a series of questions about your project. `-y` just tells NPM to accept all the default answers. `npm init` creates a new `package.json` file in your project's root directory.
-It lists several properties of your application (all based on the answers to `npm init`'s questions).
+>If you omit the `-y` flag, NPM will ask you a series of questions about your project. `-y` just tells NPM to accept all the default answers. `npm init` creates a new `package.json` file in your project's root directory, populated with the answers to `npm init`'s questions.

 ###Gulp

-Gulp is a Node.js _task runner_.
-It has limited functionality by itself  - we will need to install a series of plug-ins before Gulp can solve the problems described in the introduction.
+Gulp is a Node.js _task runner_ - it runs tasks that we will later write.
+But by itself, Gulp cannot satisfy the 'wants' we itemized in the introduction.
+To do so, we first need to install some plug-ins to give Gulp new abilities.

+But before that, we need to install Gulp.
 Gulp runs in the command line and installs using NPM.
-There are three installation phases: first install Gulp globally, then install the local project module, and finally install any needed plug-ins.
+There are three parts to its installation: install Gulp globally, then install the local project package, and finally install any needed plugins.

 >You may need elevated priviledges to instal Gulp globally.
-You'll know if the installation errors out!
+You'll know if your installation attempt errors out!
 In a Debian/Ubuntu environment you need to preface the installation command with `sudo`.
 Elevated privileges are not required to install the _local_ Gulp package or any of the plugins we need.

 Install the global Gulp package using the following command (`sudo` as needed):